-- Dean of the Queensbury Campus: (518) 792-5425, Ext.
-103. - Assistant to the Dean of the Queensbury Campus: (518) 792-5425, Ext.
+- Director of the Queensbury Campus: (518) 792-5425, Ext.
+105. - Assistant Director of the Queensbury Campus: (518) 792-5425, Ext.
 104.

 Please note that the Queensbury Campus offices allow victims and witnesses to report crime on a voluntary, confidential basis.
 Judicial charges may be filed when criminal incidents occur on or off campus which have a nexus to the safety of our campus community and, thereby, potentially impede the educational mission of the campus.